 Faculty Lead

-Keunhyun Park, Ph.D.
-(He/Him)
+Keunhyun Park, Ph.D. (he/him)

 Assistant Professor, Department of Forest Resources Management

-Website | CV (updated May 2025) | Google Scholar | keun.park@ubc.ca |
+CV (updated Mar.
+2026) | Google Scholar | keun.park@ubc.ca | ![]()

 Current Graduate Students

-Asim Khanal (He/Him)
+Asim Khanal (he/him)

 Ph.D.
 Candidate in Forestry